Zilliqa/ZRC/zrcs/zrc-6.md

 1. ZRC-6 standardizes royalty information retrieval with a percentage-based royalty fee model and unit-less royalty payments to a single address.
 Funds will be paid for secondary sales only if a marketplace chooses to implement royalty payments.
 Marketplace contracts should transfer the actual funds.

 2. ZRC-6 includes base URI to support token URI with the concatenation of base URI and token ID.
-A token URI is an HTTP or IPFS URL.
+A token URI is an IPFS, HTTP, or data URL.
 This URL must return a JSON blob of data with the metadata for the NFT when queried.
+[ZRC-7](https://github.com/Zilliqa/ZRC/blob/master/zrcs/zrc-7.md) covers metadata and token URI in detail.

 3. ZRC-6 is designed for remote state read ([`x <- & c.f`](https://scilla.readthedocs.io/en/latest/scilla-in-depth.html?#remote-fetches)) such that logic to get data from a ZRC-6 contract is straightforward.
 ZRC-6 exposes immutable parameters via mutable fields and includes only transitions that mutate the state of the contract.